So you’ve been invited rock climbing for the first time.

 This is my typical winter outfit (I live in California).
 I’ll put on a puffy down jacket if it gets too cold.
 Usually, I’ll just take off the long sleeve and climb in a sports bra if it gets too warm.
 I will also frequently wear leggings on the warmer winter days in place of pants, but pants offer more skin protection.

 My favorite brand of outdoor pants is Prana.
 I wear them at work (I work on a boat and lead hikes), and also when I go climbing.
-Their styles change frequently, but you can check out their current styles here.
+Their styles change frequently, but my favorite for rock climbing are the Koen pants and Halle joggers, mostly because of the draw strings and zip pockets!

 Summer